proteanhq/protean/docs/guides/domain-behavior/domain-services.md

 So a Domain Service works best here because it updates the states of both the `Order` aggregate as well as the `Inventory` aggregate in a single transaction.

+**IMPORTANT**: Even though the inventory aggregate is mutated here to ensure all invariants are satisified, the Command Handler method invoking the Domain Service should only persist the `Order` aggregate.
+The `Inventory` aggregate will eventually be updated through the domain event `OrderConfirmed`.